XuanrZhang/miREC/README.md

 	# test using simulated datasets in github folders.
 	./miREC.sh -f ./Data/simulated_data/mix_data/simumD1.fq -s 8 -e 15 -t 26 (correct substitution and indel errors, with threshold_value 5 and k_value from 8 to 15, with 26 threads)
-	./miREC.sh -f ./Data/simulated_data/mix_data/simumD1.fq -s 8 -e 15 -t 26 -h 6 (correct substitution and indel errors, with threshold_value 5 and k_value from 8 to 15, with 26 threads, with kmer frequency threshold as 6)
+	./miREC.sh -f ./Data/simulated_data/mix_data/simumD1.fq -s 8 -e 15 -t 26 -r 6 (correct substitution and indel errors, with threshold_value 5 and k_value from 8 to 15, with 26 threads, with kmer frequency threshold as 6)
 	./miREC.sh -f ./Data/simulated_data/mix_data/simumD1.fq -s 8 -e 15 -t 26 -c TGGAATTCTCGGGTGCCAAGG (cutadapter with sequence "TGGAATTCTCGGGTGCCAAGG" and then correct substitution and indel errors, with threshold_value 5 and k_value from 8 to 15, with 26 threads)
 	./miREC.sh -f ./Data/simulated_data/mix_data/simumD1.fq -s 8 -e 15 -t 26 -u -o Correct.fastq(correct substitution errors only, with threshold_value 5 and k_value from 8 to 15, with 26 threads; Setting output file name as Correct.fastq)